textmaster/minos/README.md

 ENV REVISION $REVISION
 ```

-More information about this Dockerfile structure can be found on our [Blog](https://medium.com/textmaster-engineering/how-textmaster-reduced-deployment-time-by-using-multi-stages-dockerfile-in-its-ci-pipeline-ffb5e153bfc7)
+More details about our Dockerfiles at TextMaster can be found on our [Blog](https://medium.com/textmaster-engineering/how-textmaster-reduced-deployment-time-by-using-multi-stages-dockerfile-in-its-ci-pipeline-ffb5e153bfc7)

 ### Deploy